ansys/grantami-bomanalytics/doc/source/api/compliance/index.rst

 Compliance API
 ==============

-[TECHDOCS] This section gives an overview of the compliance API.
-The :ref:`ref_grantami_bomanalytics_api_compliance_substances`, :ref:`ref_grantami_bomanalytics_api_compliance_materials`, :ref:`ref_grantami_bomanalytics_api_compliance_specifications`, and :ref:`ref_grantami_bomanalytics_api_compliance_parts` queries can be used to determine compliance of records in a Granta MI database based on a number of :ref:`ref_grantami_bomanalytics_api_compliance_indicators`.
-An indicator is a collection of one or more legislations and a threshold; if a certain record directly or indirectly contains substances impacted by one of the specified legislations in an amount that exceeds the threshold, the record is not compliant with that indicator.
-See the definitions of the indicators for more details on the possible results.
+This section gives an overview of the Compliance API.
+The :ref:`ref_grantami_bomanalytics_api_compliance_substances`, :ref:`ref_grantami_bomanalytics_api_compliance_materials`, :ref:`ref_grantami_bomanalytics_api_compliance_specifications`, and :ref:`ref_grantami_bomanalytics_api_compliance_parts` queries can be used to determine the compliance of records in a Granta MI database based on a number of :ref:`ref_grantami_bomanalytics_api_compliance_indicators`.
+An indicator is a collection of one or more legislations and a threshold.
+If a certain record directly or indirectly contains substances impacted by one of the specified legislations in an amount that exceeds the threshold, the record is not compliant with that indicator.
+See the definitions of the indicators for more details about possible results.

-The :ref:`ref_grantami_bomanalytics_api_compliance_bom` query accepts a Bill of Materials in BoM 1711 XML format, and returns the compliance status of the BoM based on the Granta MI records referenced by it.
+The :ref:`ref_grantami_bomanalytics_api_compliance_bom` query accepts a Bill of Materials in Ansys Granta MI 1711 XML BoM format, and returns the compliance status of the BoM based on the Granta MI records referenced by it.

-The result of each query is in general a recursive BoM (or multi-level BoM) that shows the compliance and impacted substances at each level.
+In general, the result of each query is a recursive BoM (or multi-level BoM) that shows the compliance status and impacted substances at each level.
 If you are looking for a simple determination of the substances indirectly or directly contained within a item represented by a Granta MI record, consider the :ref:`ref_grantami_bomanalytics_api_impactedsubstances_index`.